adolfomunoz/opt/README.md

 }
 ```

-It can also be applied to callable objects:
+It can also be applied to callable objects (square root of 121 again):
 ```
 class CallableSqrError {
 	float t;